sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 The steps to implement this stage are:

-1. Add ([or modify existing](https://github.com/sharetribe/ftw-daily/blob/master/server/api/initiate-privileged.js)) server endpoint for initiating a transaction.
+1. Add ([or modify existing][ftw-daily-initiate-privileged]) server endpoint for initiating a transaction.
 2. Initiate the transaction.
 3. Make the payment after the transaction is initiated.
 4. Ensure that the payment went through.